-Police violence in undeniable.
-As Black Lives Matter protests and riots erupt across the nation, video after video shows cops attacking unarmed civilians.
-In Louisville, David McAtee was murdered by a police officer for protesting the murder of George Floyd by a police officer.
-But many still believe that police can be trusted to act in the public interest, protecting and serving the innocent.
-Surely many do, but research into the private lives of cops suggest that belief in the restraint of law enforcement is founded at least in part on faith in men who abuse their wives and children.
+There are those who argue that the police can be trusted always to act in the public interest, protecting and serving the innocent.
+Surely many do, but research into the private lives of cops suggests that that faith in the restraint of police officers on the job is founded at least in part on men who abuse their wives and children.
+And what percent of cops are domestic abusers is conspicuously quite high.

-Research, slightly outdated and skewed by a culture of silence and intimidation, suggest that police officers in the United States perpetrate acts of domestic violence at roughly 15 times the rate of the general population.
-Because officers protect their own, domestic victims of violent cops often don’t know where to go.
-Sometimes they reach out to Alex Roslin, author of Police Wife: The Secret Epidemic of Police Domestic Violence, the American Society of Journalists and Authors-award winning book that constitutes perhaps the only major work on this subject.
+Though data on police domestic violence is not only notoriously difficult to gather but also skewed by a culture of silence and intimidation, it suggests that police officers in the United States perpetrate acts of domestic violence at roughly 15 times the rate of the general population.
+Because officers tend to protect their own, domestic victims of violent cops often don’t know where to go.
+Sometimes they reach out to Alex Roslin, author of Police Wife: The Secret Epidemic of Police Domestic Violence, the American Society of Journalists and Authors-award-winning book that constitutes perhaps the only major work on this subject.

-“I get emails that would make your hair crawl,” says Roslin, a Canadian freelance journalist who came to the issue two decades ago after a friend working with survivors of abuse informed him police wives and biker gang spouses constituted the bulk of her patient population.
+“I get emails that would make your hair crawl,” says Roslin, a Canadian freelance journalist who came to the issue two decades ago after a friend working with survivors of abuse informed him police wives and biker gang spouses constituted the bulk of her patient population, suggesting a hidden epidemic of police domestic abuse.

-Police abuse, Roslin points out, is an open secret.
+Indeed, police domestic abuse, Roslin points out, is an open secret.
 In 1991, sociologist Leonor Johnson presented to the U.S. House of Representatives Select Committee on Children, Youth and Families, suggesting that 360,000 of the then 900,000 law enforcement officers in the U.S. were likely perpetrating acts of abuse.
-After a Los Angeles Police Department officer murdered his wife and committed suicide in the late ’90s, a review of domestic abuse allegations brought against officers showed that between 1990 and 1997, 227 alleged cases of domestic violence were brought against police officers, only 91 were sustained and only 4 resulted in conviction of criminal charges.
+After a Los Angeles Police Department officer murdered his wife and committed suicide in the late 1990s, a review of domestic abuse allegations brought against officers showed that between 1990 and 1997, 227 alleged cases of domestic violence were brought against police officers, only 91 were sustained and only four resulted in the conviction of criminal charges.
 Of the four convictions, only one officer was suspended from duty.
 He was asked to take three weeks off.

 For many, cops remain heroes.
 But the law enforcement culture lionized by reactionaries is also a culture of silence antithetical to the values of most partners and parents.
-Fatherly spoke to Alex Roslin about the extent of the problem and why it persists.
+Fatherly spoke to Alex Roslin about the extent of the police domestic violence problem and why it persists.

 The major study here was done by a police officer and a sociologist in Tucson, Arizona, working with a collaborator who had studied domestic violence in military families.
 It wasn’t by the police department officially.
 That study found that 40 percent of cops reported having participated in domestic violence in the previous year.
 The researchers questioned spouses and officers separately with anonymous questions and came up with strikingly similar figures.